High-quality care is equitable care.

 The National Academy of Medicine convenes NCQA and other prominent U.S. health care quality organizations to discuss and author a paper identifying key barriers and strategies to advance equity in health care quality.

-NCQA’s Health Equity Accreditation programs continue to evolve and expand gender identity and sexual orientation data and report racially and ethnically stratified HEDIS® measures.
+NCQA continues its commitment to equity evolving and expanding gender identity and sexual orientation data and reporting racially and ethnically stratified HEDIS® measures across our accreditations.

 Allies & Partners